KJone1/Terraform_lab/gcp/vm/README.md

 # GCP configuration

- deploy Google Compute Engine instance in GCP, with an attached disk, firewall rules and network configuration.
+ Deploy Google Compute Engine instance in GCP, with an attached disk, firewall rules and network configuration.

 ## Prerequisites